tianhao-ai/COMP90024-ASMT1-Social-Media-Analytics/README.md

 # Update from Teaching Teams

-The work gets 8/10.
+This work gets 8/10.
 Based on the feedback from the teaching teams, this project can be improved by all the ranks can read the file instead of using rank 0 to send data to other ranks.

 # Prerequisites
 To run this program, you will need: